 Meinl Percussion is a German company founded in 1951 by Ronald Meinl.
 They not only make cymbals but all kinds of percussion instruments.
 From humble beginnings exclusively producing wind instruments, Meinl has grown to become one of the most well-respected cymbal manufacturers in the world.

-Roland Meinl passed away in 2004, but the company continues to manufacture and sell world-class cymbals around the globe, basing their production entirely on renewable energy.
+Roland Meinl passed away in 2004, but the company continues to manufacture and sell world-class cymbals around the globe, basing its production entirely on renewable energy.

 All of them come in black and make a great acquisition for drummers who want a powerful, rocking, heavy sound with complexity and the right amount of darkness to the timbre.